 As an educator in the Boston Public Schools for more than twenty years, I know what is working well and what needs to be addressed.
 I will make it a priority that all families have access to a high quality public school in every neighborhood.
 I will advocate for a re-commitment to a comprehensive vocational high school, and I will focus on providing more inclusive options for our special needs students.
 I will see that we provide trauma training for our teachers and school staff to properly address the social and emotional needs of so many of our students, and streamline the after-school programs so that all students and families have affordable and enriching after-school opportunities.

-I will address the Opioid Epidemic head on by increasing access to recovery services, and addressing the mental health needs of so many of those struggling with addiction.
+I will address the Opioid Epidemic head on by increasing access to recovery services, and addressing the mental health needs of so many of those struggling with substance use disorder.
 I fully support the rebuilding of the Long Island Bridge and creating a comprehensive recovery campus on the island.
 Until that can happen I will advocate for ending the clustering of treatment services in one small area of Boston, which has put tremendous and unfair pressure on neighborhoods in the South End, Roxbury, and South Boston/Dorchester.
 I will be out there every day advocating for those struggling, and supporting their families.

 As a mom raising my family in Dorchester, public safety matters to me.
 I want every resident in every neighborhood to know they have a right to safety on our streets no matter what time it is, what street it is, what they look like, or what they’re doing.
 I believe community policing works and I support the Boston Police Department's commitment to it, and to continuing the cadet program that allows the police to recruit residents from all neighborhoods.
 Making sure there are great public schools, activities and jobs for our teens and young adults, and addressing the opioid epidemic will help.
 Empowering the residents in every neighborhood will offer them hope and have a positive impact on the public safety of our city.